-Nicole, rare November hurricane, pounds Florida coast
+Sprawling Tropical Storm Nicole drenching Florida, Georgia

 Almost two dozen school districts were closing schools for the storm and 15 shelters had opened along Florida’s east coast, the governor said.

-Forty-five of Florida’s 67 counties were under a state of emergency declaration.

-Warnings and watches were issued for many parts of Florida, including the southwestern Gulf coastline that was devastated by Hurricane Ian, which struck as a Category 4 storm Sept.
-28. The storm destroyed homes and damaged crops, including orange groves, across the state. — damage that many are still dealing with.
+Warnings and watches were issued for many parts of Florida, including the southwestern Gulf coastline that was devastated by Hurricane Ian, which struck as a Category 4 storm.
+The storm destroyed homes and damaged crops, including orange groves, across the state — damage that many are still dealing with.
+Ian brought storm surge of up to 13 feet (4 meters), causing widespread destruction.

-Daniel Brown, a senior hurricane specialist at the Miami-based National Hurricane Center, said the storm would affect a large part of the state.

-“Because the system is so large, really almost the entire east coast of Florida except the extreme southeastern part and the Keys is going to receive tropical storm force winds,” he said.

-Early Wednesday, President Joe Biden declared an emergency in Florida and ordered federal assistance to supplement state, tribal and local response efforts to the approaching storm.
-The Federal Emergency Management Agency is still responding to those in need from Hurricane Ian.

-Hurricane Ian brought storm surge of up to 13 feet in late September, causing widespread destruction.

-Coto reported from San Juan, Puerto Rico.
-Associated Press writers Zeke Miller in Washington and Terry Spencer in Palm Beach, Florida, contributed to this report.
+Associated Press writer Terry Spencer in Palm Beach, Florida, contributed to this report.